 - Prepares and submits written reports, both monitoring and administrative, in a timely, accurate, concise, professional, and objective manner

-- May support Ethics Committee submission, ICF review, collection of documents to/from site
+- May support Ethics Committee submission, ICF review, and collection of documents to/from the site.

 - May support coordination and ensure database lock timelines are met as required locally.